Markets get hit, is this the beginning of a bear market? Trade talks continue…

 - Gold was up 1.13%

 Massive global equity drop!

 OK, we might be getting overdramatic, It not like the markets of the world dropped so hard they feel through the core of the earth and end up on the other side.
 But this could just be the beginning of something larger to come.
 Dow and Nasdaq down over 2000 points combined!
 If that’s not something to pay attention to I don’t know what is.

 Step 1: Bear Market

 Step 10: A financial crisis without stimulus or bailouts.

 One moderately good thing that comes from this drop is a chance to buy gold!
-On this weeks drop gold jump from the $1186 (low) level on the futures up to the $1230 (high) area.
+In this week’s drop gold jump from the $1186 (low) level on the futures up to the $1230 (high) area.
 That’s roughly a 3.6% jump from lows to highs.
 Gold considered a safe haven, could be set to make a bull run as the uncertainty in equities increases.
-Analysts could see gold spiking up to the $1300 by the end of the year, a $70 dollar increase is not unheard of.
+Analysts could see gold spiking up to $1300 by the end of the year, a $70 dollar increase is not unheard of.
 There is even much talk of the US being stripped of the title “reserve currency of the world”.
 The chart below alone can explain why, just look at that growing debt, ridiculous!
-The last time there was a surplus was in 2000 when, just before the Dot-Com bubble crash.
-All in all this was not meant to scare people, just to open more eyes.
+The last time there was a surplus was in 2000 when just before the Dot-Com bubble crash.
+All in all, this was not meant to scare people, just to open more eyes.